Yealand Conyers: Community

 The community is in the same electoral district as Yealand Redmayne and Silverdale.
-The Yealands and Silverdale were originally in the same manor of Yealand in the Doomsday Book.
+The Yealands and Silverdale were originally in the same manor of Yealand in Domesday Book.

 Yealand Conyers has three religious institutions, the Church of England St John's and Catholic St Mary's but is particularly of note for its early support of Quakerism.
 Richard Hubberthorne, one of the early Quaker preachers was from the Yealands.
 George Fox preached a sermon in the village in 1652 and the village's Meeting House dates from 1692.
 The Quaker's Old School is today used as a simple hostel and can host people visiting the '1652 country'.

 The village has both a manor house and a stately home Leighton Hall.
 The bulk of the Leighton Moss RSPB reserve is in Yealand Conyers but main visitor access is from Silverdale.

-Yealand Conyers was for many years home to the noted manchester born Quaker writer Elfrida Vipont Foulds.
+Yealand Conyers was for many years home to the noted Manchester born Quaker writer Elfrida Vipont Foulds.
 She was the Headmistress of the Yealand Manor Quaker Evacuation School.

+Yealand-Conyers was formerly a township and chapelry in the parish of Warton, in 1866 Yealand Conyers became a separate civil parish, on 1 April 2024 the parish was abolished and merged with Yealand Redmayne to form The Yealands.

+Yealand Conyers and Yealand Redmayne share a grade II listed war memorial, erected at the former parish boundary in 1920, commemorating six men and one woman who died in World War I and two men who died in World War II.
+It is in the form of a Latin cross on a shaft rising from a base on a plinth in a cobbled area.